 - Keeping clear detailed up to date written records of concerns about children and young people.
-This includes a chronology. - Ensuring all records are kept secure and in a locked location. - Ensuring records are passed on to the receiving school if a child or young person transfers.
-In line with current local authority guidance.

-• Ensuring all records are clear, factual and jargon free.
+This includes a chronology. - Ensuring all records are kept secure and in a locked location or on 'My Concern' online safeguarding platform. - Ensuring records are passed on to the receiving school if a child or young person transfers.
+In line with current local authority guidance. - Ensuring all records are clear, factual and jargon free.